help-me-mom/ng-mocks/README.md

   ngMocks.faster(); // <-- add it before

   // A normal setup of the TestBed, TargetService will be replaced
-  // with its mock copy.
+  // with its mock object.
   // Do not forget to return the promise of MockBuilder. beforeEach(() => MockBuilder(TargetComponent).mock(TargetService));